rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/psa-config-template.md

 ### Exempting Required Rancher Namespaces

-Rancher system namespaces are also affected by the restrictive security policies described by PSA templates.
-You need to exempt Rancher's system namespaces after you assign the template, or else the cluster won't operate correctly.
-See [Pod Security Standards (PSS) & Pod Security Admissions (PSA)](./pod-security-standards.md#rancher-on-psa-restricted-clusters) for more details.
+When you run Rancher on a Kubernetes cluster that enforces a restrictive security policy by default, you will need to [exempt the following namespaces](./psa-config-template.md#exempting-namespaces), otherwise the policy might prevent Rancher system pods from properly running.

+- `calico-apiserver`
+- `calico-system`
+- `cattle-alerting`
+- `cattle-csp-adapter-system`
+- `cattle-epinio-system`
+- `cattle-externalip-system`
+- `cattle-fleet-local-system`
+- `cattle-fleet-system`
+- `cattle-gatekeeper-system`
+- `cattle-global-data`
+- `cattle-global-nt`
+- `cattle-impersonation-system`
+- `cattle-istio`
+- `cattle-istio-system`
+- `cattle-logging`
+- `cattle-logging-system`
+- `cattle-monitoring-system`
+- `cattle-neuvector-system`
+- `cattle-prometheus`
+- `cattle-sriov-system`
+- `cattle-system`
+- `cattle-ui-plugin-system`
+- `cattle-windows-gmsa-system`
+- `cert-manager`
+- `cis-operator-system`
+- `ingress-nginx`
+- `istio-system`
+- `kube-node-lease`
+- `kube-public`
+- `kube-system`
+- `longhorn-system`
+- `rancher-alerting-drivers`
+- `security-scan`
+- `tigera-operator`

-For a complete file which has all the exemptions you need to run Rancher, please refer to this [sample Admission Configuration](psa-restricted-exemptions.yaml).
+Rancher, some Rancher owned charts, and RKE2 and K3s distributions all use these namespaces.
+A subset of the listed namespaces are already exempt in the built-in Rancher `rancher-restricted` policy, for use in downstream clusters.
+For a complete template which has all the exemptions you need to run Rancher, please refer to this [sample Admission Configuration](psa-restricted-exemptions.yaml).